-Table 6 contains the approximate execution times, since the exact figures slightly differ from one run to another.
-Most lemmatizers are several orders of magnitude slower than stemmers, and using them also requires taking into account the time to do POS tagging.
-The CST lemmatizer, used by Agić et al., is the only one comparable to stemmers with regard to speed, and it relies on the similarly fast HunPos tagger [21].
+Table 9 contains the approximate execution times, as the exact figures slightly differ from one run to another.
+Most lemmatizers are several orders of magnitude slower than stemmers, and their efficiency is further reduced due to POS tagging.
+Only the CST lemmatizer, used by Agić et al., is comparable to stemmers with regard to speed, and it relies on the similarly fast HunPos tagger [33].